 - What will make returning to the office easier for you?

-- Are there extenuating circumstances you’re willing to share that might make returning especially difficult or concerning for you?
+- Are there extenuating circumstances you’re willing to share that might make returning especially difficult or concerning?

 - What type of work would you prefer to do at the office—for example, large staff meetings, team meetings, brainstorming sessions, individual focus work, etc.?